AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> terminate
 .. index:: menu; debug --> terminate current

-To exit the debugger without quitting GPS, use the :menuselection:`Debug --> Terminate Current` menu, which terminates your current debug session, or the :menuselection:`Debug --> Terminate` menu which terminates all of your current debug sessions.
+To exit the debugger without quitting GNAT Studio, use the :menuselection:`Debug --> Terminate Current` menu, which terminates your current debug session, or the :menuselection:`Debug --> Terminate` menu which terminates all of your current debug sessions.